 Bodybuilders need to know that they might be doing a few things incorrectly and improve them rather than griping and moaning about how their poor chest genetics restrict their chest workouts and gains.

-To overcome training plateaus, defy all odds, and develop a solid chest, you must put up the extra effort by increasing volume, cycling out exercises, and varying training approaches.
+To overcome training plateaus, defy all odds, and develop a solid chest, you must put in extra effort by increasing volume, cycling out exercises, and varying training approaches.

 Increasing Training Volume